juicedata/juicefs/README.md

 Check out all the command line options in [command reference](https://juicefs.com/docs/community/command_reference).

+### Containers

+Supply persistent storage for containerized technologies such as Docker, Podman, etc. Check [here](https://juicefs.com/docs/community/juicefs_on_docker) for details.

 ### Kubernetes

 It is also very easy to use JuiceFS on Kubernetes.
 Please find more information [here](https://juicefs.com/docs/community/how_to_use_on_kubernetes).